On the Role of Feedback in Test-Time Scaling of Agentic AI Workflows

+Textual feedback is relatively easy to integrate, as it can be directly injected into the model’s context or prompt.
+However, generating high-quality textual feedback is often expensive, requiring either powerful LLM judges or human annotation, and may vary in precision and consistency.

+\textbf{Challenge in Feedback (Score to Text) Extraction and Our Key Approach}: On the other hand, scalar feedback is significantly easier to obtain; however, translating these signals into actionable guidance remains a key challenge.
+Directly appending the scalar value to the prompt, as done in several prior works \citep{llmopt}, does not leverage the full informational content of the signal and often fails to yield meaningful improvements.
+Hence, we design a feedback integration method in IAD that translates scalar scores into structured directional feedback.
+At each iteration, IAD transforms score-based or comparative feedback into structured guidance by identifying the best and worst responses at each iteration:

+These are explicitly fed back into the model through prompt conditioning.
+The feedback is constructed by concatenating the instruction with the best and worst responses:

+where the Instruction states generic guidance like \textit{Improve upon the best response while avoiding mistakes from the worst}.
+This feedback thus provides a clear directional signal for improvement.

-\textbf{4.
-Iterative Refinement:} The accepted response $\hat{y}_t$ updates the context for subsequent generations, progressively re-weighting the proposal distribution toward higher-quality outputs.
-By conditioning on $\hat{y}_t$, the sampling process is guided towards responses with higher rewards, reducing the performance gap via achieving higher rewards, as shown in experimental results.
+The accepted response $\hat{y}_t$ updates the context for subsequent generations, progressively re-weighting the proposal distribution toward higher-quality outputs.
+By conditioning on $\hat{y}_t$, the sampling process is guided towards responses with higher rewards, reducing the gap between the reference distribution $\pi_0(\cdot|x, \hat{y}_t)$ and the optimal distribution $\pi^*(\cdot|x)$, as observed in experimental results.